-This study uses the quasi-experiment method with a pre-post test design only one group approach.
-The population is the head of the room and the team leader as well as the managing nurse.
-The sampling technique used is purposive sampling so that a sample of nurse leaders is obtained over the head of care in the room and team leader as many as and nurse implementing 23.
-The instrument used refers to the academic supervise model consisting of 3 elements, educative, supportive namely While the instrument of managerial. observation of drug administration refers to sop issued by the Ministry of Health of the Republic of Indonesia.
+This study uses the quasiexperiment method with a pre-post test design only one group approach. population is the head of the room and the team leader as well as the managing nurse.
+The sampling technique used is purposive sampling so that a sample of nurse leaders is obtained over the head of care in the room and team leader as many as 23 and nurse implementing 23.
+The instrument used refers to the academic supervise model consisting of 3 elements, namely educative, supportive and managerial.
+While the instrument of observation of drug administration refers to sop issued by the Ministry of Health of the Republic of Indonesia.
 Data collection is done before and after peer group supervision training.
 The study was conducted at Anwar Medika Sidoarjo hospital.
 Data analysis using the Wilcoxon signed-rank test.